Androz2091/Androz2091/README.md

 ### Projects ✨

-I spent most of my time working on open-source software.
+I spent most of my time working on open-source software, such as:

-I'm the maintainer of hundreds of open-source projects, such as:

 * **[AtlantaBot](https://github.com/Androz2091/AtlantaBot)**, another Discord BOT
 * **[Notifications pour Pronote](https://github.com/EduWireApps/pronote-notifications-app)**, an app for French students available on **iOS and Android**.